 During this period, my obsession led me to create a number of other typographic maps of my home town.
-Exploring London’s streets and pubs, a map of the bridges over the river Thames.
-My take on London’s underground tube map, and my latest piece, Animals Of London, packed with London’s creatures great and small.
+Exploring London’s streets and pubs, the river thames, London’s animals, and my take on London’s underground tube map.

 My maps have been featured in Time Out, The Independent, The Evening Standard, among many others.
 On the front cover of the Japanese Brain Magazine, Buzz Feed, countless blogs, and in numerous map compendiums, including the Londonist’s Mapped book.

-A map of the capital featuring characters from the pages of novels based in London.
+The centre piece from my Literary London collection, a map of the capital featuring characters from the pages of novels based in London.
 The famous and infamous.
 And also the less well known.
 Those with an amazing moniker or brilliantly conceived nickname who are a credit to their creator.
 Each character has been plotted in the corners of the city they most liked to roam or chose to call home (sometimes at Her Majesty’s Pleasure).
+Get a print here.

 London’s iconic tube map, transformed into a pit-stop journey through styles of storytelling, with the individual tube lines turned into storylines and genres of literature.
 The depths of the Northern Line have been made into the aptly named Horror Line.
 The Bakerloo Line coursing past Sherlock Holmes’s Baker Street becomes the Crime & Mystery Line.
 The pink trajectory of the Hammersmith & City is converted to the Romance Line.
 Stations falling on intersecting Storylines get a sub-genre cross over.